create3000/x3d-tidy/README.md

 ### -e *extension(s)* ...

 Set output file extension(s), e.g. ".x3dv" or ".tidy.x3d".
 The output file will have the same basename as the input file.
-Use either '-e' or '-o'.
+Use either "-e" or "-o".

 ### -f *integer*